DOI-ONRR/blog-nrrd/src/pages/troubleshooting/index.md

 We also learned that the troubleshooting guide will be used as often, if not more so, by internal folks than by industry.
 It is useful  to help with redirecting contacts.

 **Cody:** I learned a lot about the [User Centered Design Process](https://github.com/ONRR/nrrd/wiki/User-Centered-Design-Process) and how to properly conduct user interviews.
 I also became more familiar with some of the needs of my colleagues which will help me assist them more efficiently in the future.
-This was a highlight of my rotation with the Open Data, Design, & Development team.
+This was a highlight of my rotation with the Open Data, Design, and Development team.
 It was a lot of fun to collaborate with Shannon and the rest of the team.
 I strongly believe in [ONRR’s Mission](https://onrr.gov/about/index.htm) and this project will enhance our ability to serve the public.